GLEN FARM WORKING KELPIES

 It can take a while for the kelpies to bond and learn new ways.
 If, after a period of time, generally 6 to 8 weeks the new owner is not happy with their purchase we will exchange the kelpie.

 Prices generally start at $1200 plus GST for our started dogs and increase according to ability and training.
 Please feel free to call us if you'd like more information.
-You can reach Raymond on 0429 344 211 or Brenda on 0457 727 352.
-Or send us an email through the contact page.
+You can reach Raymond on 0429 344 211, or send us an email through the contact page.